-And life, for that family, will never ever be the same.
+And life, for that poor ravished, and stricken family, will never be the same.

 I watched a family squeeze out possibly their last shred of hope as I interviewed them.
 Wrote down every fact.
-Every memory they could summon up of that child during the last 24 hours.
+Every memory they could summon up about that child in the 24 hours before she disappeared.

-What they were wearing when last they left.
-What time it was.
+What she was wearing when she left.
+The time when she left.
 What the weather was like.

-No grave.
-No knowledge.
-And you have to wonder if there finally, perhaps blessedly, came an end to hope.
+And you have to wonder if finally, perhaps blessedly, came an end to their hope.

-You realize that you never knew this child.
+You never knew this child.
 Aside from what you saw in their room.
 What they had on their walls.
 What softball trophies were placed proudly on furniture.

 What stuffed animals rested on their pillow.
 The layers of dust that had settled on window panes.

-Yet you have gathered those facts and they took on an energy inside of you.
+Yet you have gathered those facts and they took on the energy inside of you.
 You will walk through the years of your life with them.

 At odd moments, someone or something will remind you of them.
-A fair-skinned girl with blond hair; some little thing you recall from the photos you’d seen.
+A fair-skinned girl with blond hair; some little thing I recall but can’t put my finger on.

 Sometimes endings are good.
 Or at least they bring closure.
-And that is better, I think, than going to your grave not knowing.
+And I think that is better than going to your grave not knowing.

-Wondering how long that child felt fear before the end.
+Wondering how long that child felt fear before the bitter terrifying end.

 “No memory of having starred atones for later disregard, or keeps the end from being hard.” -Robert Frost